-Emails show Amazon pressed Postal Service for mailbox, a move the union believes violates labor law
+Emails show Amazon pressed Postal Service for mailbox outside warehouse before union vote

 Six days later, the manager sent another email to her colleagues in Alabama that “Amazon’s expected set-up date for this collection box is February 7, 2021.”
 The manager also noted in a Jan.
 8 email that a person, whose name was redacted, “at Amazon HQ would like to (be) kept in the loop on this progress.”

-Representatives for Amazon and the Postal Service did not immediately respond to requests for comment.
-Amazon spokeswoman Heather Knox has said the mailbox provides a “convenient, safe, and private [way] for our employees to vote on their way to and from work if they choose to.”
+A Postal Service spokesman did not immediately respond to requests for comment.
+Amazon spokeswoman Heather Knox said the mailbox’s placement was intended to make voting easy.

-The emails among Postal Service workers show the lengths to which Amazon will go to fight unionization, RWDSU president Stuart Appelbaum said.
+“The RWDSU fought those at every turn and pushed for a mail-only election, which the NLRB’s own data showed would reduce turnout,” Knox said in a statement.
+“This mailbox — which only the USPS had access to — was a simple, secure, and completely optional way to make it easy for employees to vote, no more and no less.”

 “Even though the NLRB definitively denied Amazon’s request for a drop box on the warehouse property, Amazon felt it was above the law and worked with the postal service anyway to install one,” Appelbaum said in a statement.
 “They did this because it provided a clear ability to intimidate workers.”